Disclosure: This article contains affiliate links and as an Amazon Associate, we earn from qualifying purchases made through our links.

 The phono vs line signals is one of the most discussed topics in the vinyl world, mostly between beginners, but still, it is one of the most misunderstood topics.

-I have seen many users complaining that their turntable is outputting no sound when they spin their record or the speakers output distorted sound which might also sound like the speakers are blown up or they are placed underwater.
+I have seen many users complaining that their turntable is outputting no sound when they spin their record, or the speakers output distorted sound, and sometimes sound like they are blown up or placed underwater.

 In the vinyl world, it is one of the most common problems often faced by users who don’t understand the difference between phono and line signals.